-These Scriptures state very clearly that angels neither marry nor die.
+These verses state very clearly that angels neither marry nor die.

-3. There is an innumerable number of angels.
+3. There is an innumerable Number of Angels.

 "But ye are come unto mount Sion, and unto the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels" (Hebrews 12:22).